 Jewish thought makes much of its anti-antinomian precursors as given, and lacks both the will and the authority to undo or humble or displace them, least of all to subject them to purposeful misprision.
 A scribe with the Torah under his hand will live a stringent life in order not to violate a single letter.
 There is no competition with the text, no power-struggle with the original, no envy of the Creator.
 The aim, instead, is to reproduce a purely transmitted inheritance, free of substitution or incarnation.”

-Ozick's perfectly aimed pebble may have stunned the "infernally erudite" Bloom and uprooted his seductive conflation of the Western spirit with "Kabbalistic Judaism".
+Ozick's perfect shot may have stunned the "infernally erudite" Bloom and cast doubt on his seductive conflation of the Western spirit with "Kabbalistic Judaism".
 "Cleaned his plow!" claims Esquire fiction editor, Gordon Lish.
-But for all the eloquence of Giles Harvey’s recent consecration of the now eighty-eight year old, self-described Litvak in the Times as something of a defender of the faith against modernism, this talented daughter of Pumbedita by way of the Bronx Public Library may ultimately be lost in the same stygian stacks as her literary colleague and fellow borough alumnus.
+But for all the eloquence of Giles Harvey’s recent consecration of the self-described Litvak in the Times as something of a defender of the faith against modernism, this talented daughter of Pumbedita by way of the Bronx Public Library may ultimately be lost in the same stygian stacks as Bloom.

-For at the end of the day, the fact remains that Bloom and Ozick both worship at the altar of the "literary imagination", and stand naked of public offerings before the infinite priority Judaism assigns to the Bible.
-It’s a cardinal distinction, unequivocally expounded by the the Maharal of Prague in his indomitable treatise Tiferet Yisrael.
-Together with Bloom, Ozick "lives for nothing else beyond literature."
+For at the end of the day, the fact remains that Bloom and Ozick both worship at the altar of the "literary imagination".
+Both gifted souls stand naked of public offerings before the infinite priority Judaism assigns to the Bible.
+It’s a cardinal, unavoidable distinction, unequivocally expounded by the Maharal of Prague in his indomitable treatise Tiferet Yisrael.
+With Bloom, Ozick "lives for nothing else beyond literature."
 As if secreted together in a Pelham Bay candy store reading her beloved Violet Fairy Book, Adam and Eve of a transplanted World of Yesterday, Ozick perversely offers:

 "Life is that which interrupts”.

-Which leads us to offer that despite the divine gifts Ozick plunders "for the sake of humanity", her intention to "emulate the precursors stance", and frontal assault on the Golya of modernism, the business of Jewish faith defending might be better left to the counter cultural likes of a Sarah Shenirer.
-For while Zweig was soaring on the Continent, and Ozick and Bloom were yet to descend to the East Bronx, it fell to an unagented child of Belz in Krakow who had visited Vienna and grasped its implications, to educate the daughters of the so-called "Orthodox" in the span that preceded their degradation and barely reported murder.
-Defying the panzers of "sophisticated Phillistines" that Wall Street Journal critic, Edward Rothstein recently decried in "Biblical Illiteracy Equals Cultural Illiteracy", Shenirer’s pedagogy of resistance centered on engaging with the revealed word, creating a transcendental palace for its Author amidst vital quarantine and seeming deprivation, spurning the Paro of absurd, self abnegated self expression, and leaving the West's latest poem to the West.
+Which leads us to offer that for all the gifts Ozick plunders "for the sake of humanity", her intention to "emulate the precursors stance", and frontal assault on the Golya of modernism, the business of Jewish faith defending might be better left to the counter-cultural likes of a Sarah Shenirer.
+For while Zweig was soaring on the Continent, and the souls of Ozick and Bloom were yet to descend to the East Bronx, it fell to an unagented child of Belz who had visited Vienna and grasped its implications, to educate the daughters of the so-called "Orthodox" in the brief span that preceded their barely reported murder.
+Defying the panzers of "sophisticated Phillistines" that Wall Street Journal critic, Edward Rothstein recently decried in "Biblical Illiteracy Equals Cultural Illiteracy", Shenirer’s pedagogy of resistance centered on engaging with the revealed word, creating a transcendental palace for its Author amidst vital quarantine and seeming deprivation, spurning the Paro of absurd, self-abnegated self-expression, and leaving the West's latest poem to the West.

 "It's tempting to see in [Ozick's fictional protagonist] Edelshtein's tragi-comic day-to-day efforts on behalf of Yiddish, a bitter self-parody of Ozick the practioner-critic, Ozick the elegist of a vanished cultural past".

 Which finally brings us to the Balaban Press editions themselves and a certain young man's heart-in-mouth journey beyond the unnatural confines of the Ivy League.
-Behold the title page of the Bible.
-Printed in 1863 by Ms. Pessel Balaban - it’s made of light.
+Behold the title page of the Balaban edition of the Bible, printed in 1863.
+You can’t see it with your eyes, but it’s made of light.